ramensoftware/windows-11-file-explorer-styling-guide/README.md

 ### Acrylic effect as color

-In order to have an acrylic effect (a blurred background) you can use `AcrylicBrush`, this comes with `TintOpacity` which defines how much of the color needs to be applied.
+In order to have an acrylic effect (a blurred background), you can use `AcrylicBrush`.
+It comes with `TintOpacity`, which defines how much of the color needs to be applied.

 ```
 Fill:=<AcrylicBrush TintColor="Black" TintOpacity="0.8" />
 ```

-You can also mix acrylic with a variation of an accent color for a more dynamic look that fits current theme.
+You can also mix acrylic with a variation of an accent color for a more dynamic look that fits the current theme.

 ```
 Fill:=<AcrylicBrush TintColor="{ThemeResource SystemAccentColorDark2}" TintOpacity="0.3" />